top of page

 People have lived on Taumako for over 2700 years.
 Chief Kaveia said that when he was a small boy – maybe about 6 to 8 years old, there were over 2000 people living on Taumako.
 Then an epidemic illness struck and all but 37 people died.
 That occurred a year or more before 1920.

-The community of Taumako totaled only about 350 people in 1996.
-When the VTP got s started the population swelled by at least 200 more people.
-They came home to participate in
+In 1996 the community of Taumako totaled only about 350 people.
+Then the VTP got started and about 200 more people came on the next ship to participate in building a voyaging canoe.

-Each person observe a series of life maturation rites during their lives. – such as a feast for the first time a child is given holes in their ears to wear turtle shell earrings, or feasts for every worker on every day that they work on a voyaging canoe, or using limed sticks and ritualized words to control rain or wind, or using a smoking stick to have a dream to see who was the culprit who stole something from somebody.
+Duff Islanders have a reputation for doing Kastom (customs) that are rarely observed elsewhere these days.
+Each person observe a series of life maturation rites during their lives. – such as a feast for the first time a child is given holes in their ears and turtle shell earrings to wear, or a feast for workers on every day that they work on a voyaging canoe, or the use of limed sticks and ritualized words to control rain or wind, or the use of a smoking stick to have a dream to see who was the culprit who stole something from somebody.

 Duff_Islands_map_1797_(retouched).jpg